ilovevaults/-Pewlett-Hackard-Analysis/README.md

 # -Pewlett-Hackard-Analysis
 ## Goals
 The goal of this analysis is to determine the number of retiring employees in each department and to determine which employees are eligible for the company's mentorship program.
-Based on the number of retiring employees who are eligible for the mentorship the company will decide if it will be enough to train new employees.
+Based on the number of retiring employees who are eligible for the mentorship the company will decide which department needs the most new employees.
 ## Results
 -Based on the results, both the senior staff and senior engineer titles have the most number of employees leaving -While the assisant engineer title and the manager title both have the least amount of staff leaving.